mosbymc/HTML-Data-Grid-Widget/README.md

 11) Graphics/logo support

-The file dominator.js is currently need by grid.js for it to run. dominator.js also has its own github repo and is currently only available on its develop branch.
+The file dominator.js is currently needed by grid.js for it to run. dominator.js also has its own github repo and is currently only available on its develop branch.
 I have a JQuery dependent client-side form [validator](https://github.com/mosbymc/validator) that I am trying to remove JQuery from and the dominator is a collection of functions that I've created to reproduce some of the JQuery functionality.
 However, it has not been extensively tested and is also a long way from being released on a master branch.